Colorize Black and White Images: Get Realistic Looking Results in ZPS X

 Save and get ready to show off your finished product

 Once I’m happy with my adjustments, I save the photo and get ready to share it.
 There are many more ways to colorize photos.
-You now know one of them and can get started colorizing your black and white photos right away.
+You now know one of them and can get started colorizing your black-and-white photos right away.
 Did you enjoy this tutorial?
 Click the heart below or let us know in the comments.
 Also, feel free to share topics in the comments that you’d like to read about in the future.

 Download Zoner Photo Studio X free for 7 days and breathe life and color back into your old black and white photos!